New Host Information

 Many Hosts follow permaculture and biodynamic principles in addition to using organic practices, and we assume you are not using farm chemicals as a matter of routine.
 WWOOFers are not permitted to use chemicals.

-There are now over 2,400 Hosts in the WWOOF Book.
-The WWOOF Book provides contact details, a description of each property, the work to be done, meal types and accommodation.
+There are now over 2,o00 Hosts in the WWOOF Book or WWOOF App.
+The WWOOF Book or WWOOF App provides contact details, a description of each property, the work to be done, meal types and accommodation.
 The WWOOFer simply browses through the book, chooses a place they would like to go, and then contacts the Host to arrange a mutually suitable time to visit.

 WWOOFers live and work with the Host families in the same way as relatives and friends do when they visit.
 The minimum stay is 2 nights (to prevent people turning up, eating, sleeping and then leaving the next morning) and the maximum stay is up to the Host and the WWOOFer.
 We have heard of WWOOFers staying for more than a year.